manderous/ROLE_ABLE/README.md

-# Reasoning-Oriented and Analogy-Based Methods for Locating and Editing in Zero-Shot Event-Relational Reasoning
+# Reasoning-Oriented and Analogy-Based Methods for Locating and Editing in Zero-Shot Event-Relational Reasoning (ROLE and ABLE)

 This repository contains the implementation for the research work published at COLING 2025 (The 31st International Conference on Computational Linguistics).